mike14747/next-with-auth/README.md

 }
 ```

-When the admin pages are protected by middleware, I tend to have the middleware redirect users to the homepage if they're signed in, but don't have the role of admin.
+When (if) the admin pages are protected by middleware, I tend to have the middleware redirect users to the homepage if they're signed in, but don't have the role of admin.
 Any user not signed in would obviously be redirected to the login page because they don't have a role at all yet.

 ---